 Symmetry

 Symmetry in the shape of a blue sapphire or for that matter any other gemstone enhances its overall appearance and feel.
-A symmetrical sapphire does not have flaws such as ‘fish-eye’ or a window as it is commonly called.
+A symmetrical sapphire does not have flaws such as ‘fish-eye’ or a window as it’s commonly called.
 If there is an offset culet (the pointy part where the bottom facets meet), it leads to a window or a fish eye letting the light pass through thereby reducing the sparkle of the stone.
 Further, asymmetry can lead to a stone being lop-sided.

 Carat Weight & Size